 Conclusion

-In conclusion, while salt possesses certain skincare benefits, the use of iodized salt on the face is generally not recommended due to the potential for irritation and dryness.
+So, to summarize, while salt possesses certain skincare benefits, the use of iodized salt on the face is generally not recommended due to the potential for irritation and dryness.
 Opting for gentler alternatives like sea salt or Himalayan pink salt, combined with moisturizing carrier oils, can offer a safer and more effective approach to exfoliation.
 Always remember to patch test, use in moderation, and listen to your skin's response.